GluuFederation/tutorials/cedarling/react/react-cedarling-rbac-integration-authorization.md

 }
 ```

-Like we handled `Add` action, you can handle other actions and show hide components.
+Like we handled the `Add` action, you can handle other actions and show hide components.

 ## Step 7: Protecting UI Components